kinverarity1/lasio/docs/source/header-section.rst

         1670     123.45       2550       0.45     123.45     123.45      110.2      105.6
         1669.9     123.45       2550       0.45     123.45     123.45      110.2      105.6
         1669.8     123.45       2550       0.45     123.45     123.45      110.2      105.6

+Note that the same approach is taken for duplicate mnemonics elsewhere in the header, including the ~Well and ~Parameter sections.
+So, for example, if you have a file which erroneously contains two lines with the UWI mnemonic, then attempting to access ``las.well['UWI']`` will fail with a KeyError exception, as lasio does not know which of the two mnemonics present should be returned.

 Normalising mnemonic case
 ~~~~~~~~~~~~~~~~~~~~~~~~~